Categories

 All thanks to the rise of subscription-based services, banks and eCommerce companies save a customer’s payment credentials on a file, combined with other necessary information to authorize a recurring payment.
 While this process seems better than Standing Orders and Direct Debits, it also leads to a poor and error-prone customer experience during set-up as customers have to manually enter the debit or credit card details.

 For businesses on the receiving end, debit and credit card payments aren’t ideal.
 They’re expensive as businesses have to pay a percentage of the value on each transaction.
 With millions of payments, this can end up being a huge loss in revenue for businesses.
 Businesses also need to keep reminding customers to update their debit and credit card information in case of expiry.
-Payments can take up to 3 business days to reflect into the recipient’s account and that’s why it is essential to have a seamless recurring payments method.
+Payments can take up to 3 business days to reflect into the recipient’s account and that’s why it is essential to have a seamless recurring payment method.

 Open Banking Recurring Payments: A New Era